Studies examining the prevalence of mental disorders in cancer patients [

 Results of this novel approach found that patients in the self-administered intervention reported significantly better physical functioning, vitality, and mental health and fewer role limitations than those reported by either of the other two groups.
 Patients in the professionally administered group reported no better outcomes than did patients in the traditional-care group.
 Costs of the self-administered group were significantly lower than those of the other two groups.

 Brief orientation and tour of a medical oncology clinic

-A novel intervention tested the effects of a brief (15- to 20-minute) clinic tour for new patients in a medical oncology clinic.[Level of evidence: I] The tour included the following:
+A novel intervention tested the effects of a brief (15- to 20-minute) clinic tour for new patients in a medical oncology clinic.[

 One hundred and fifty consecutively referred patients who had a variety of cancers were randomly assigned to either the clinic orientation intervention or standard care.
 Intervention patients showed less anxiety, less mood disturbance, and fewer depressive symptoms at a 1-week follow-up.
 In addition, these patients reported more knowledge of clinic procedures, more confidence in their physicians, and higher levels of satisfaction and hope.
 This is an example of how even a simple, minimal intervention can have positive benefits.

 The Comprehensive Health Enhancement Support System (CHESS) [

 This study addressed the relative appeal and value of these two components separately for White and African American women who had been diagnosed with breast cancer (three-fourths of participants had early-stage disease).
 The average time spent online with either type of resource was slightly longer for African American women (didactic: 19.7 minutes, standard deviation [SD] = 31.10; narrative: 17.16 minutes, SD = 38.19) than for White women (didactic: 18.30 minutes, SD = 28.62; narrative: 15.78 minutes, SD = 36.60) but had substantially more effect.